TheoWinterhalter/local-comp/doc/index.md

 We define a common syntax for both MLTT and its extension.
 [BasicAST] contains the notion of references (for variables).
 `autosubst/AST.sig` is used to generate the [autosubst/AST] module.
-[autosubst/core], [autosubst/unscoped] and [SubstNotations] contain the
+[autosubst/core], [autosubst/unscoped] and [autosubst/SubstNotations] contain
-Autosubst library and some notations.
+the Autosubst library and some notations.
-[autosubst/RAsimpl] contains implementation for the `rasimpl` tactic, whereas [autosubst/AAST_rasimpl] provide the corresponding instance for our syntax.
+[autosubst/RAsimpl] contains implementation for the `rasimpl` tactic, whereas [autosubst/AST_rasimpl] provide the corresponding instance for our syntax.

 [Env] defines global, extension, and local environments.